 For PA House District 135 (incl. the Northampton Co. parts of Bethlehem)

-Steve Samuelson
+State Representative Steve Samuelson

 Steve SamuelsonRep.
 Steve Samuelson is the Democratic Majority Chair of the House Finance Committee.
 He was previously Democratic Chair of the House Aging and Older Adult Services Committee.